Misted-River/Python/README.md

 ## Credits:

-I used various tutorials in YouTube to form an undertanding of pixel perfect collision along with the basics of pygame
+I used various tutorials in YouTube to form an undertanding of pixel perfect collision along with the basics of pygame.